How to apply confirm to websites/web categories using SonicOSX 7.0

-CFS restriction action, named Confirm can be used to confirm the web access other than just block.
-Once Confirm action has been selected, the web will be redirected to a confirm page after user attempts to access the specified website.
-In this page users should click on confirm option to continue the web browsing.
+The CFS restriction action, Confirm can be used to confirm the web access rather than just block.
+Once Confirm has been selected, the user will be redirected to a confirm page after they attempt to access the specified website.
+In this page users will need to click on the confirm option to continue to the site.

 A default page is defined already, but you can fully customize the web page that is displayed to the user when access to a confirm site is attempted.

-Confirm action can be applied to the Web category, URI Lists, or both.
-For HTTPS websites, Client DPI-SSL must be enabled to apply confirm
+The Confirm action can be applied to the Web category, URI Lists, or both.
+For HTTPS websites, Client DPI-SSL must be enabled to apply Confirm

-EXAMPLE: We would like to allow access to Web categories: Shopping, Search Engines and Portals as well as websites: facebook.com, instagram.com only if the right passphrase is entered.
+EXAMPLE: We would like to allow access to Web categories: Shopping, Search Engines and Portals, and also permit access to the websites: facebook.com, instagram.com, but only if the right passphrase is entered.

 - Create a Decryption Policy